 You will also find the owner’s manual inside of the box, which is for informational use.

-There are currently three different collections: Heritage, Epoch, and Premium and all together there are 7 different models.
-I’ll cover those below.
+There are currently three 13 different models and I’ll cover those below.

 Thousand Helmets have a minimalistic design ideal for urban commuters who don’t want to wear a helmet that will make them look “dorky”.